Teaching students to embrace, learn and bounce back from failure

 Struggle and failure are important parts of the learning process.
 Yet, interlocking systems of power and privilege dramatically shape who can afford to take risks, who gets to fail, and who has the resources and support to try again.
 The University of Toronto's Failure: Learning in Progress (FLIP) project works to normalize the experience of failure, promote equitable failure pedagogy, and stimulate positive institutional cultures for students, staff, instructors, and administrators alike.

-The Failure: Learning in Progress project outlined two major goals of their website: it must include a resource hub that hosted all of their materials, and it must be sustainable and scalable so the team could include any future work.
+The Failure: Learning in Progress project outlined two major goals of their website: it must include a resource hub that hosted all of their materials, and it must be sustainable and scalable so the team could include any future research.
 With this objective in mind, we decided WordPress, using custom post types and taxonomies, would provide the best solution.
 Its interface provided team members without technical knowledge easy access to edit the website's content.

 With the purpose of reaching both students and instructors, we decided to balance a playful aesthetic with an information-based academic design.
 These decisions are reflected in every pixel of the site, from the purposeful selection of colors and fonts to the content's structure and accompanying graphics.